chriz3dd/WebGLGraph/README.md

 # WebGLGraph
-A beautiful and fast 2D graph build on WebGL with three.js Please find a tutorial on http://henschel-robotics.ch/blog/webglchart/
+A beautiful and fast 2D graph build on WebGL using three.js Please find a tutorial on http://henschel-robotics.ch/blog/webglchart/